kohkimakimoto/buildsh/README.md

 ### .buildsh.yml

 Buildsh loads configuration from `.buildsh.yml` in your current working directory.
-You can also specify the configuration file by using `--config` CLI option.
+You can also specify the configuration by using `--config-file` or `--config` CLI option.

 Example: